InfuseAI/primehub-site/docs/design/model-deployment.md

 And the input and output of the prediction endpoint are *tensor* or *ndarray*.

 You can also send an unstructured data (e.g. image file), please find more examples in our [model deployment examples](https://github.com/InfuseAI/model-deployment-examples)

+## Endpoint Type

+We provide two endpoint types: `public` and `private`.
+If a deployment is set to `public`, anyone who can connect to the domain(URL) has the privilege to use the model through the API endpoint.

+If a deployment is set to `private`, user must provide the correct `HTTP basic authentication` information when sending the request to the API endpoint.
+Otherwise, the deployment will return the `401 Unauthorized` error.
+The `HTTP basic authentication` user name and password(token) can be configured under the UI.
+We also support multiple user names/passwords configurations.

+The underlying technical process when setting the `HTTP basic authentication` under the UI is:
+1. Data scientist adds a user client in UI
+2. GraphQL generates a random password(token) in `md5` format and it will only show one time in UI
+3. GraphQL also update `phdeployment` crd endpoint information in the spec
+4. Primehub-controller update the `phdeployment` `ingress` and `secret` settings for `HTTP basic authentication` configurations

 ## Deployment Phases